CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 </p>
 <p align="center">Figure 3: Loss over the whole training data every 20 iterations</p>

-The training data seems promising but the loss is over the predicted state derivatives. when a state trajectory prediction is made using the learned dynamics, th error is actually integrated.
+The training data seems promising but the loss is over the predicted state derivatives. when a state trajectory prediction is made using the learned dynamics, the error is actually integrated.
 In previously unseen test data as in Figure 4 and 5, we see the poor performance of the network.

 <p align="center">
   <img src="/../main/AltunkolOzcan/images/test1.png" alt="A random trajectory test">
 </p>
 <p align="center">Figure 4: A random trajectory test</p>

 <p align="center">
   <img src="/../main/AltunkolOzcan/images/test2.png" alt="A random trajectory test">